Some standard and simple things give your doctor their first clues on how well your heart works.

 Heart Failure and Heart Rate

 Your doctor feels your pulse to check your heart's rate, rhythm, and regularity.
 Each pulse matches with a heartbeat that pumps blood into your arteries.
-The force of the pulse also helps to tell him the amount of blood flow to different areas of your body.
+The force of the pulse also helps to tell them the amount of blood flow to different areas of your body.

 You can find out how fast your heart is beating by feeling your pulse.
 Your heart rate is the amount of times your heart beats in one minute.

 To measure your pulse, all you need is a watch with a second hand.